Who Pays Towing Fees After a Car Accident?

 If you are at fault, you pay towing costs

 Like we said, the at-fault driver is responsible for tow truck costs.
 You and by proxy your insurer will pay for the towing and storage for any vehicles that need towing if you caused the accident.
-This is why it is so crucial to have auto insurance – not only is it illegal to drive without insurance in Indiana, but without coverage, any costs from an at-fault collision will have to come out of your pocket.
+This is why it is so crucial to have auto insurance – not only is it illegal to drive without insurance in Georgia, but without coverage, any costs from an at-fault collision will have to come out of your pocket.

 If you are not at fault, they pay towing costs